seemann5/recursive-sudoku/README.md

 ## The problem

-### An asymmetric implmentation of a symmetric distribution in the classical triangle network
+### An asymmetric implementation of a symmetric distribution in the classical triangle network

 For all `N = 3, 4, ...`,
 let `p_{eq,N} = (1/N) * \sum_{a=1}^N [aaa]` (uniform support over all outcomes being equal)